 The question that arose was which board of appeal was competent (technical or legal).
 Does it depend on the subject of the appeal?

-The question is therefore whether the decision on a request for rectification of the grounds for grant "relates to" the decision to grant.
+The question is therefore whether the decision rendered on a request for rectification of the grounds for granting & #8220; relates to & #8221; the issuance decision.

-Even if it only addresses the form, it is clear that a request for rectification of the grounds for grant is indeed related to the grant of the patent (point 3.3 of the reasons): consequently, the Technical Board of Appeal is competent ( point 6 of the reasons)!
+Even if it only addresses the form, it is clear that a request for rectification of the grounds for grant is indeed related to the grant of the patent (point 3.3 of the grounds): consequently, the technical board of appeal is very competent ( point 6 of the reasons)!

 Chapter 56.
 G1 / 97